davidbeesley/davidbeesley.github.io/docs/index.markdown

 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
 💲 Entry Fee: $30

-Can't Make it to the in store Preview?
+Can't make it to the in-store Preview?
 No worries!
 Visit the store and ask for a Take Home kit and play with friends and family at home!

 ---